CWTSLeiden/Journal-Observatory-backend/README.md

 - `/api/pads`: Get a list of PADs based on an optional search query
 - `/pad/<id>`: View a single pad in a `JSON-LD`, `Trig` or Graphical format

-The documentation of the api can be found at `/apidocs`
+The documentation of the API can be found at `/apidocs`

 ### Deployment